Luxury Everest Base Camp Trekkers on a scenic Himalayan trail with snow-covered Ama Dablam Mountain and prayer flags under a bright blue sky

 • Altitude: Namche (3,440m) overnight; Hike to 3,880m and back for acclimatization

-• Altitude Gain: +440 m (Namche to Everest View Hotel); then return to Namche (net gain 0 for sleeping)
+• Altitude Gain: +440 m (Namche to Everest View Hotel)

 • Trekking Distance: ~4–5 km round trip for acclimatization hike